netdata/blog/content/posts/edge-monitoring-netdata.md

 ## The complexity of edge computing

 Edge computing can take on many forms.
-A Tesla Model 3 driving in Autopilot mode is a type of mobile edge computing solution, since it's collecting and processing data from its sensors to make decisions about avoiding other vehicles and safely changing lanes.
+A Tesla Model 3 driving in Autopilot mode is a type of mobile edge computing solution, since it's collecting and processing data from its sensors to make decisions about avoiding other vehicles and changing lanes.
 Edge devices also appear in remote or rugged industrial environments, like oil rigs and manufacturing plant floors.
 Or, they can be devices often found at home, like an Amazon Alexa or Google Home Mini.

 {{< figure src="/img/edge-monitoring-netdata_googlehome.jpg" alt="A charcoal Google Home Mini." position="center" style="border-radius: 4px;" caption="A charcoal Google Home Mini.
 Photo by Bence Boros on Unsplash." captionPosition="center" >}}

 Edge computing also represents a break from the recent trend of centralizing all data in one data center or cloud computing environment.
-Instead of streaming data toward that single location and relying on the vast quantities of computing power, edge computing uses the computational power that's already there.
-Enterprises should be able to distribute processing and reduce their reliance on single points of failure with edge computing—if they do it right.
+Instead of streaming the data collected by remote devices toward that single location to utilize its computing power and send instructions back, edge computing uses the computational power that's already on the devices themselves.
+By moving computing to the edge, enterprises can distribute processsing power and reduce their reliance on single points of failure with edge computing—but only if they can keep track of real-time changes to their network.

 The ongoing debate about the merits of cloud vs. edge computing aside, system administrators and DevOps engineers need to contend with a few harsh truths.
 A recent [Allied Market Research report](https://www.marketsandmarkets.com/Market-Reports/edge-computing-market-133384090.html) predicts the glocal edge computing market will grow to $16.55 billion by 2025.
 That's up from $1.73 billion in 2017, for a compound annual growth rate of nearly 33%.